-Akiachak Native Community, et al., represented by NARF, brought suit in the U.S. District Court for the District of Columbia seeking judicial review of 25 C.F.R.
-Part 151 as it pertains to federally-recognized Tribes in Alaska.
-This federal regulation governs the procedures used by Indian Tribes and individuals when requesting the Secretary of the Interior to acquire title to land in trust on their behalf.
-The regulation bars the acquisition of land in trust in Alaska other than for the Metlakatla Indian Community or its members.
-After full briefing but nearly three years of no action by the federal court, the case was transferred to Judge Rudolph Contreras.
-Judge Contreras issued an Order on April 30, 2012 requesting that the federal government respond to six additional questions in a supplemental brief.
-The government filed its supplemental brief on July 11, 2012 and Plaintiff Akiachak Native Community filed its reply brief on August 15, 2012.
+In 2006, the Akiachak Native Community, the Chilkoot Indian Association, the Chalkyitsik Village Council, and the Tuluksak Native Community IRA, represented by NARF, brought suit in federal district court for the District of Columbia seeking judicial review of 25 C.F.R.
+Part 151 as it pertains to federally recognized tribes in Alaska.
+This federal regulation governs the procedures used by Indian tribes and individuals requesting the Secretary of the Interior to acquire title to land in trust on their behalf.
+At the time, the regulation barred the acquisition of land in trust in Alaska other than for the Metlakatla Indian Community or its members.

 In March 2013, the court granted plaintiffs complete relief on all of their claims―a major victory for Alaska tribes.
 The State of Alaska and the Interior Department (DOI) filed appeals to the U.S. Court of Appeals for the D.C.
 Circuit.
 However, while the appeal was pending, DOI changed course and announced it would voluntarily amend the trust land regulations to include Alaska tribes.
 In May 2014, DOI published a new proposed rule addressing the acquisition of land into trust in Alaska.
 Specifically, the proposed rule deleted the provision that excluded trust acquisitions in Alaska.
 In December 2014, DOI published its final rule rescinding the “Alaska Exception,” which became effective on January 22, 2015.
 79 Fed.
 Reg.
 76888.